Holiday Planner – 2019

 Watch for update prices for the Holidays for 2019!

-Holiday Planner for 2017 includes information on the meals plans we have been doing for 43 years.
-Such as, Turkey dinners, mashed potatoes. gravy. cooked country ham, oysters, etc. I can’t believe how the time keeps flying by and we will be ready to do it again!!
+Holiday Planner for 2017 includes information on the meal plans we have been doing for 43 years.
+Such as Turkey dinners, mashed potatoes. gravy. cooked country ham, oysters, etc. I can’t believe how the time keeps flying by and we will be ready to do it again!!

 We have been preparing the Holiday Dinners for over 43 years!
-But it is a blast, and a very busy time for us.
+But it is a blast and a very busy time for us.
 If you want to pre-book your holiday needs, feel free to do so.
-Get a jump it and out of the way!
+Get a jump in and out of the way!

 Cooked Turkey Dinners

 Turkey has become a specialty for us.
-Amazingly moist and tender, they are boned and sliced of a deli tray ready for the table.
+Amazingly moist and tender, they are boned and sliced on a deli tray ready for the table.
 No need to heat.
-Just serve room temperature along with the hot gravy, hot mashed potatoes and warm dressing..what else would you want?
+Just serve room temperature along with with the hot gravy, hot mashed potatoes, and warm dressing..what else would you want?

 If you are having 12-14 people and want plenty of left-over of turkey, and ham, then a 16/18 lb turkey and three lbs of country ham or 4-5 lbs of western ham would be enough.

-Prices fluctuate during the year more than the holidays, so do call ahead so we can have enough time to inventory what every is needed.
+Prices fluctuate during the year more than the holidays, so do call ahead so we can have enough time to inventory whatever is needed.